 Solving problems that don’t exist is an old trope in bad marketing: We’ve got nothing anybody wants, so invent some problem and solve it.

-The trouble with the Dollar Shave concept, and with other mail-order razor subscription services, is that even if you understand the problems they make up, their solutions are weak.
-The misnamed Dollar claims they are cheaper than the Gillettes or Schicks you’ve been using.
+The trouble with the Dollar Shave concept, and with other mail-order razor subscription services, is that even if you understand the problems they invent, their solutions are weak.
+The misnamed Dollar Shave claims they are cheaper than the Gillettes or Schicks you’ve been using.
 But they aren’t.
 Dollar’s run about $2.25 a pop for a comparable six-bladed cartridge, which is, depending on where you shop, about the same as the Gillettes and Schicks you toss in your basket (and, if you buy in bulk at Costco, a lot more expensive).
 So even the name Dollar Shave is misleading.

 Also, do you know any store that locks their razor blades up?
 It isn’t exactly a controlled substance.
 Maybe where I live, out here in the Wild Wild West, we can sashay into any old feed store and openly buy blades, condoms, weed, ammo, and weaponized anthrax right off the open shelves.
 But I’ve never seen razor blades locked up.
 Cigarettes maybe.
 But not razors.
 Is this an East Coast thing?